 Tom Mynott, a software development apprentice at TfL, who won the Rising Star of the Year award at the 2018 National Apprentice Awards, said: “I had an offer to study Computer Science at Bournemouth University but I changed my mind when I got the offer letter.
 I feel like I’ve learned a lot more than I would have done at university.
 I’m now saving for a house, I’ve had a career for three years and I’m living a proper life.”

 And still, there’s a stigma around apprenticeships.
 Why?
-It could be that the hourly rate for apprentices under 19 years of age is a meagre £4.30 (rising to £4.81 in April 2022).
+It could be that the hourly rate for apprentices is a meagre £5.28 (for the first year).
 But that’s only the minimum an employer has to pay.
 Many employers top this rate up.
 And the hourly rate goes up in the second year of an apprenticeship.
-If we’re over 19 and have completed the first year of our apprenticeship, we’ll be eligible for the minimum wage for our age – and that’ll be up to £9.50 an hour for over-23s by April 2022.
+If we’re over 19 and have completed the first year of our apprenticeship, we’ll be eligible for the minimum wage for our age – and that’s £10.42 an hour for over-23s.

 When an hour of student tuition costs up to £25, the apprentice is ahead by at least thirty quid an hour.

 Open for all